Generic Name: Obeticholic Acid (oh bet i KOE lik AS id)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Other drugs will be given with this medicine to help avoid side effects.
+- Other drugs may be given with obeticholic acid to help avoid side effects.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using obeticholic acid while you are pregnant.